ALavault/alavault.github.io/_posts/2020-06-25-writing_tuto_1_basics.md

 > Dissonance is emotion.

-*Exercice *: play an E in 1/4 over the A part.
-Feel the difference when the E is a chord tone (on C and Am) and when its not (Dm and G)

 *Where should I put my dissonances ?* At the end of the part.
 But these dissonances should be resolved afterward (not doing so can give an uneasy feeling, which can be desirable depending of the stylistic choice).

+*And what about the other notes ?* You can of course use notes outside of the scale !
+Try the Ab for instance over the C major chord.

+*Exercice *:
+1. play an E in 1/4 over the A part.
+Feel the difference when the E is a chord tone (on C and Am) and when its not (Dm and G)
+2. play an F in 1/4 over the A part.
+Having the dissonance at the beginning while resolving on Dm feels somewhat odd.
+3. play an Ab in 1/4 over the A part.
+Having only disonnances lead the phrase nowhere.
+4. play the following phrase in 1/4 notes : G-F-E-F.

 #### 2.2.2 Musical phrases